btf-org/flank/README.md

 # Flank

+Flank is a 30-seconds-or-less software microwave for doing simple things quickly.

 ## Everything is bloated

 Recently, I needed to run a `curl` command on a timer and it took me ONE HOUR to do this in Azure.